 Call your local emergency number (such as 911) if:

 - This is the first time a person has a seizure

 - A seizure occurs in someone who is not wearing a medical ID bracelet (which has instructions explaining what to do)

 In the case of someone who has had seizures before, call 911 for any of these emergency situations:

-Repeated seizures where consciousness or normal behavior is not regained between them (status epilepticus)
+- Repeated seizures in which consciousness or normal behavior is not regained between them (status epilepticus)

-Generally, there is no known way to prevent epilepsy.
-However, proper diet and sleep, and staying away from illegal drugs and alcohol, may decrease the likelihood of triggering seizures in people with epilepsy.
+There is no known way to prevent epilepsy.
+Proper diet and sleep, and staying away from alcohol and illegal drugs may decrease the likelihood of triggering seizures in people with epilepsy.

-Reduce the risk of head injury by wearing helmets during risky activities.
+Reduce the risk for head injury by wearing a helmet during risky activities.
 This can lessen the likelihood of a brain injury that leads to seizures and epilepsy.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.